dalanlan/k8temp/README.md

-combine the master , minion addone  deploy file into one binaries check the /etc/hosts before add the info into the file check if the cluster is installed
+combine the master , minion addone  deploy file into one binaries check the /etc/hosts before add the info into the file check if the cluster is installed create the cafile automatically check the service deployed ok before deploying the addone